xpgram/Final-Project/README.md

 # SQL-Final-Project

+A simple database which models what a library might use to keep track of their books, users, check-outs, etc. Also includes some procedures which solve problems given on assignment---model operations a library might want to perform on their database.

 How to run the solution for each drill:

 1.) **How many copies of the book titled "The Lost Tribe" are owned by the library branch whose name is "Sharpstown"?**